Shopify/polaris/documentation/Releasing.md

 - creates a `version` PR, then keeps it up to date, recreating it when merged.
 This PR always has an up-to-date run of `changeset version`
 - optionally allows you to do releases when changes are merged to the `main` branch.

+## Prereleases

+To create a new prerelease:

+1. Branch of the `next` branch
+1. Create changesets with your changes
+1. Set your target merge branch to `next`
+1. The GitHub release workflow will generated a PR for your prerelease branch 🎉

 ### [polaris-for-figma](/polaris-for-figma)

 You will need to have admin privileges in Figma to release the plugin.